 We care about your privacy and are committed to protecting your personal data.
 Here are our joint promises to you:

-- To only collect personal information from you when it improves your experience of our platform.
+- To only collect personal information from you when it improves your experience of the

 - To ask for and record your consent for collecting personal information.

 - To never sell your personal information to third parties.

 - To explain why we are asking for personal information when we ask for it (unless it is obvious).

 - To protect your data and store it safely.

 - To respect your wishes and rights in regard to our storage of your data.

 Please do not send your requests for support and help for health and wellbeing services in Cornwall to the platform technology providers, Made Open.

 In addition, and further to the promises above, Age UK Cornwall & The Isles of Scilly promise: